almazid82/Titanic_AI_vs_Human_Decision/README.md

 | **AI**      | Pattern recognition, consistent decision-making | Lacks empathy, may overfit past patterns, ignores context |

 ### Conclusion:
 AI can analyze survival likelihood with high accuracy (~84%), but humans bring moral context and situational ethics.
-A rescue plan optimized by AI might be efficient—but would it be humane?
+A rescue plan optimized by AI might be efficient—but would it be human?
 Meanwhile, human decision-making might be flawed, but it reflects values like sacrifice, love, and honor.

 ---